Instagram-Worthy Architecture in St. Augustine

 St. Augustine is every architecture-lover's dream (and every Instagrammer's).

-In an age where most cities are dominated by high-rise apartments and skyscrapers, St. Augustine manages to remain the classic and picturesque coastal town that it’s been for centuries.
-This makes it ideal for a destination wedding, a photographer's portfolio, or a colorful and enviable Instagram gallery.
+In an age where most cities are dominated by high-rise apartments and skyscrapers, St. Augustine manages to remain a classic and picturesque coastal town — in fact, it's been just that for centuries.
+This makes it ideal for destination weddings, photography portfolios, or colorful and enviable Instagram galleries.

-An important thing to know is that architecture is more fluid than concrete—no pun intended.
+An important thing to know is that architecture is more fluid than concrete — no pun intended.
 A building may represent one style, but be built in a different time period.
 It may be mostly characterized by one segment, with prominent elements belonging to another.
-The architecture types below aren't set in stone—okay, maybe pun intended—but this guide will give more insight in what to look for when checking out a building.
+The architecture types below aren't set in stone—okay, maybe pun intended—but our guide will give more insight in what to look for when checking out a building.

 EXAMPLES: Avero House, Castillo de San Marcos

-If it looks really simple and old, it probably is.
+If it looks simple and old, it probably is.
 Spanish Colonial is the roots of St. Augustine and represents the earliest attempts of settlers to make a stable home out the bayside town using the resources available.
 The problem is that the simplicity of the design made it susceptible to, well, total annihilation.
-Pirates, storms, time, fire—any of these would be responsible for the loss of St. Augustine’s original Spanish colonial houses.
+Pirates, storms, time, fire—any and all of these have been responsible for the loss of St. Augustine's original Spanish colonial houses.